-In general, the goal of minimally invasive spine surgery (MISS) is to stabilize the vertebral bones and spinal joints and/or relieve pressure being applied to the spinal nerves — often a result of conditions such as a spinal instability, bone spurs, herniated discs, scoliosis or spinal tumors.
-It does not involve a long incision, it avoids significant damage to the muscles surrounding the spine.
-Typically, this results in less pain after surgery and a faster recovery.
+The goal of minimally invasive spine surgery (MISS) is to achieve outcomes equivalent to those of open surgery while minimizing muscle dissection, disruption of ligament attachment sites and collateral damage to soft tissues.
+In general, minimally invasive spine surgery (MIS) surgery is performed to stabilize the vertebral bones and spinal joints and/or relieve pressure being applied to the spinal nerves — often a result of conditions such as a spinal instability, bone spurs, herniated discs, scoliosis or spinal tumors.

 As opposed to open spine surgery, minimally invasive surgical approaches can be faster, safer and require less recovery time.
 Because of the reduced trauma to the muscles and soft tissues (compared to open procedures), the potential benefits are: